Azure-Samples/contoso-chat/README.md

 urlFragment: contoso-chat
 ---

-# Contoso Retail copilot with Azure AI
+# Contoso Chat Retail copilot with Azure AI

 In this sample we build, evaluate and deploy a support chat agent for Contoso Outdoors, a fictitious retailer who sells hiking and camping equipment.
 The implementation uses a Retrieval Augmented Generation approach to answer customer queries with responses grounded in the company's product catalog and customer purchase history.

-# Contoso Retail copilot with Azure AI
+# Contoso Chat Retail copilot with Azure AI

 This sample uses the [**Azure AI Search**](https://learn.microsoft.com/azure/search/) service to store product indexes, and the [**Azure Cosmos DB**](https://learn.microsoft.com/azure/cosmos-db/) service to store customer history data.
 It uses the [**Azure OpenAI**](https://learn.microsoft.com/azure/ai-services/openai/) service to vectorize the user query (with **`text-embeddings-ada-002`**), conduct AI-assisted evaluation (with **`gpt-4`**) and generate the chat response (with **`gpt-35-turbo`**).